JacobMeyerrr/spacecraft-gnc-cpp/README.md

 The design separates reusable spacecraft/GNC functionality from assignment-specific validation.
 Homework 1 through Homework 4 live under `validation/` and act as regression cases for the library rather than defining its architecture.

+## Design Princples

+For this, I used an "agile-design" framework, adding and unit testing each function and module as needed rather than coding everything at once and including a bunch of "bloat."

 ## Architecture

 ```text